romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-A development team works on a highly active open-source project.
+Q: A development team works on a highly active open-source project.
 Which event should trigger a code scanning workflow to best suit their development pattern?
 <details><summary>Show the answer</summary><p>

 - **On every pull request to main or development branches and for changes to specific critical files**